How to make money on TikTok: Best ways to make cash

 As TikTok is growing in popularity, it’s become easier for creators to make money from their content through a variety of different methods.
 Here are some of the best ways to monetize your TikTok content.

 Over the past couple of years, TikTok has established itself as one of the most popular social media platforms.
-While the short-form video content used to be largely centered on dancing and lip-syncing, creators have gone on to explore a huge range of content, meaning there’s something on the app for everyone.
+While the short-form app used to be largely centered on dancing and lip-syncing, creators have gone on to explore a huge range of content, meaning there’s something on the platform for everyone.

 With so much traffic on the app and opportunities to reach wider audiences, many creators are wondering whether it’s possible for them to make money from their work on the app.

 Here are some of the best ways for you to make money on TikTok.

 The $200k TikTok Creator Fund was launched back in 2020, and shortly after in July it was announced that the fund would grow to over $1 billion in the US in the next three years.

 The fund allows creators to monetize their content directly from within the app, but there are some requirements you have to meet in order to be eligible.